Skip to main content

 Leon Kuehner - Biographical Information

-Leon Kuehner received his Bachelor of Arts and Master of Arts Degrees in Music Education from the University of Northern Iowa.
-He has been president of the Iowa Bandmasters Association, state chair of American School Band Directors Association, and state chair of the Iowa Alliance for Arts Education.
+Leon Kuehner earned both his Bachelor's and Master's Degrees in Music Education from the University of Northern Iowa.
+He has been president of the Iowa Bandmasters Association, state chair of American School Band Directors Association and state chair of the Iowa Alliance for Arts Education.
 He has served on the Iowa Music Educators Board and is a past president of the Executive Board of the Iowa High School Music Association.
-He has served a Co-Administrator of the Iowa Alliance for Arts Education “Model of Excellence” mentoring program for beginning fine arts teachers since 2006.
 He was the instrumental music chair of the Iowa Fine Arts Standards Adoption Team for the Iowa Department of Education.
-He currently serves on the Fine Arts Leadership Team for the Iowa Department of Education.
-On behalf of IAAE, he collaborates with the Fine Arts Consultant from the Iowa Department of Education and leadership from Iowa Arts Council in presenting a bi-annual Arts Education Summit for the state of Iowa.
-In 2012, he was named the national winner of the National Federation of High School Association’s Citation for contributions to music education.
-In July 2013, he became the Executive Director of the Iowa Alliance for Arts Education.
+He currently serves on the Fine Arts Leadership Team for the Iowa Department of Education and has served as the Co-Administrator of the IAAE mentorship program since 2006.
+In July of 2013, he became the Executive Director of IAAE.
 He is the recipient of the Karl King Distinguished Service Awards for both and active retired members of the Iowa Bandmasters Association.
 He has also been named a “Distinguished Alumnus” of the University of Northern Iowa School of Music.
-He has served as the Iowa State Captain for the Americans for the Arts advocacy team since 2016 and has coordinated an Arts Education Advocacy Day at the State Capitol in Des Moines since 2015.
-In 2023, he was awarded the Governor’s Arts Education Award by the Iowa Arts Council.
+In 2012, he was named the national winner of the National Federation of High School Association’s Citation for contributions to music education.
+In 2023, he was awarded the Governor’s Arts Education award by the Iowa Arts Council.
 He currently teaches music education classes for North Iowa Area Community College and the University of Iowa.

 Rebecca Martin - Biographical Information